Eating disorder treatment

 If you're curious about support services other than conventional treatment to aid in the recovery of eating disorders, or have tried many forms of therapy with little improvement, The Wellness Workshop offers a range of options that might be suitable to you.

 The Intuitive Eating Program, first developed by two American Dietitians has been proven to help free sufferers from yo-yo dieting and overcome their negative relationship with food using a 10 step approach that is now been tried and tested by millions across the globe.
-Both our Dietitians and Wellness Coach are trained and accredited to deliver the Intuitive Eating Program.
-You can also buy both the workbook and book from our store.
+Our Dietitian is trained and accredited to deliver the Intuitive Eating Program.
+You can also buy both the workbook and book online to assist in your recovery journey.

 Does Medicare cover eating disorder treatment costs?